 Antennas transform electrical signals into radio waves to transmit information "over the air."
 For receivers, radio waves are transformed back into electrical variations that computers can understand.
 Using the right antennas correctly is critical.
 Poor choices can limit range, waste battery power and turn an otherwise well-conceived system into a support nightmare.
-See our guide, Top 10 Antenna Design Considerations
+See our guide, Top 10 Antenna Design Considerations for more information.

 As we’ve seen, range and power are intertwined in wireless communications.
 Many applications today deploy thousands of wireless devices across a vast area, and it's important to account for the time and expense of managing batteries.
 Here’s a brief primer on the factors.